GuiguiJayJay/Titanic/README.md

 ### fails_*.txt
 The funnier of output files.
 This one contains a list of all the data entries the given model fails to reproduce.
-Can be usefull before deciding or not to use an ensemble method or which weight to use for their vote.
+Can be usefull before deciding or not to use an ensemble method and which weight to use for their vote, or simply to understand why fails the models (if it is because of outliers, if there is a particular pattern etc...).